 Red TapeThere is a $6 entrance fee to enter Arenal National Park.
 If you're on a guided tour, this is usually included in the tour price.

 The Arenal summit area is closed to climbing!
 Don't try it!
 Every once in a while, someone does try climbing to the summit.
 Many of the such climbers who were foolish enough to try it were killed or maimed in the process.
 If you did attempt to climb the peak, Costa Rican rescuers will not risk their lives for a rescue.
 Even though you can't climb to the summit, there is some great hiking on the lower slopes and several places in which to view the spectacular eruptions.

-When To ClimbFebruary and March are the driest months and offer the best chances to have clear skies and to view eruptions in the day and night.
+When To ClimbFebruary and March are the driest months and offer the best chances to have clear skies and to view eruptions in the day and night (when the volcano is active).
 Even in February and March it is cloudy more often than not.
 It is recommended that you stay for at least a few days to have a better chance of seeing the volcano in clear weather.
 Rainy or sunny weather can however, happen at any time of year.
 It takes a little luck to time your visit just right when the skies are clear!

 Camping and HotelsNo camping is currently allowed in Arenal National Park.
 All the campgrounds in Fortuna have been replaced by hotels.
 There are many nice and reasonably priced hotels in Fortuna to choose from.
 This is one of the biggest tourist attractions in Central America, so there is no shortage of hotel rooms to choose from.
 Even though this is a popular tourist area, prices have remained reasonable.

 There are currently no weather links for Fortuna, and the climatic pattern is very different here than in San Jose.
 It's of little consequence however as the weather forecast is the same every day of the year-cloudy with a chance of rain!